-Critical Element Evidence (Record document and page # for future reference) Comments/Notes/Questions/Suggestions Regarding State Documentation or Evidence The State: • Has a system for monitoring, maintaining, and improving, as needed, the quality of its assessment system, including clear and technically sound criteria for the analyses of all of the assessments in its assessment system (i.e., general assessments and alternate assessments), and • Evidence of adequate technical quality is made public, including on the State's website. e4.7.1 WIDA Year in Review 17-18 e4.7.2 USBE ELP Resources Website Screenshot The evidence supports meeting the resubmission requirements to fulfill Critical Element 4.7.
+Critical Element Evidence (Record document and page # for future reference) Comments/Notes/Questions/Suggestions Regarding State Documentation or Evidence The State: • Has a system for monitoring, maintaining, and improving, as needed, the quality of its assessment system, including clear and technically sound criteria for the analyses of all of the assessments in its assessment system (i.e., general assessments and alternate assessments), and • Evidence of adequate technical quality is made public, including on the State's website.
+See Critical Element 2.1 resubmission evidence.
+See also WIDA Consortium November 2019 and December 2020 resubmissions for this critical element.
+In a previous ACCESS/Alternate ACCESS peer review the state was asked to provide Evidence of adequate technical quality is made public, including on the State's website.
+The WIDA technical reports for ACCESS paperformat, ACCESS online-format, and the Alternate ACCESS have been posted on the NJDOE's website.
+The state provided evidence (CE 2.1a) that meets the requirements for this critical element.
+Section 4.7 Summary Statement X No additional evidence is required or The following additional evidence is not list additional evidence needed w/brief rational evidence needed w/brief rationa eeded/provide brief rationale: